openharmony/docs/en/application-dev/reference/arkui-ts/ts-container-hyperlink.md

 ## Attributes

-Only the following attributes are supported.
+In addition to the [universal attributes](ts-universal-attributes-size.md), the following attributes are supported.

 | Name| Type| Description|
 | -------- | -------- | -------- |